Mod-two cohomology of symmetric groups as a Hopf ring: Topology and the invariant theoretic presentation

 To see that the image of $V_{n}$ yields all such classes we compare ranks using the dual map in cohomology.
-The image in cohomology of the inclusion of $V_{n}$ in $\si_{2^{n}}$ is all of the Dickson invariants $\F_{2}[x_{1}, \ldots, x_{n}]^{GL_{n}(\F_{2})} \cong \F_{2}[d_{k, \ell}].$ This is most readily seen through the fact that the standard representation of $\si_{2^{n}}$ through permutation matrices gives rise to a vector bundle which when pulled back to $BV_{n}$ splits as the sum of all possible line bundles.
+We claim that the image in cohomology of the inclusion of $V_{n}$ in $\si_{2^{n}}$ is all of the Dickson invariants $\F_{2}[x_{1}, \ldots, x_{n}]^{GL_{n}(\F_{2})} \cong \F_{2}[d_{k, \ell}]$ with $k + \ell = n$ and $\ell > 0,$ a fact known by Milgram \cite{Milg09} which we share now.
+The standard representation of $\si_{2^{n}}$ through permutation matrices gives rise to a vector bundle.
+Because $V_{n}$ embeds in $\si_{2^{n}}$ through the linear action of $(\F_{2})^{n}$ on itself, on passing to a permutation representation the standard representation yields the sum of all one-dimensional real representations of $(\Z/2)^{n}$.
+Thus when the corresponding bundle is pulled back to $BV_{n}$ it splits as the sum of all possible line bundles.
 So the total Stiefel-Whitney class of this standard bundle in the cohomology of $B\si_{2^{n}}$ maps to $\prod_{y \in H^{1}(BV_{n})} (1 + y)$, where $y$ ranges over linear combinations of the $x_{i}$.
 But classical invariant theory identifies $\sum d_{k,\ell}$ with the product of all $1 + \lambda$ where $\lambda$ varies over all linear functions in the $x_{i}$.
 So these Stiefel-Whitney classes map exactly to the Dickson generators (or to zero).

-By Madsen's calculation, recounted in \refT{Rn}, the linear dual to the span of the $q_{I}$ length $n$ is a polynomial algebra in classes of dimension $2^{k}(2^{\ell} - 1)$ with $k + \ell = n$.
+By Madsen's calculation, Theorem~I.3.7 of \cite{CLM76} as recounted in \refT{Rn}, the linear dual to the span of the length-$n$ $q_{I}$ is a polynomial algebra in classes of dimension $2^{k}(2^{\ell} - 1)$ with $k + \ell = n$ and $\ell > 0$.
 Since the image of the cohomology of $B\si_{2^{n}}$ in that of $BV_{n}$ has the same rank as this polynomial algebra, and thus as the span of $q_{I}$ of length $n$, the image in homology must be all of this span. \end{proof}

 Because the only classes in the Weyl-invariant cohomology of $BV_{n}$ in degrees $2^{k}(2^{\ell} - 1)$ are the Dickson classes, and the map in homology sends a generator in that degree to $q_{k\cdot0, \ell \cdot 1}$, we have the following.